 That’s the first step in the decision process.
-If you will only have a w2, for example, you should be able to prepare and file taxes on your own.
-Even if you have more than one job, and multiple W2s, federal and state taxes were already deducted.
+If you only have a w2, for example, you should be able to prepare and file taxes on your own.
+Even if you have more than one job and multiple W2s, federal and state taxes were already deducted.
 Local taxes may also have been deducted, or you may have to file them separately.
-You’ll use the standard deduction for 2022, which is $12,950 if your filing status is single.
+You’ll use the standard deduction for 2023, which is $13,850 if your filing status is single.
 You can file taxes using IRS free file.
 Or you can use basic tax preparation software to electronically prepare your federal income tax return.

 Solo?
 Software?
 Tax preparer?
 Free file?
 Here is more detailed information about the best options for filing tax returns: